xiaoxianyu-office/mm/Mobs/Options.md

 **Experience: \[Number\]**

-      * Sets the amount of experience give by the experience orb mob (4.12 MM)
+      * Sets the amount of experience give by the experience orb mob.
       * Defaults to 1

 #### Falling Blocks